What is an IT project manager?

 Step 2: Gain relevant work experience

 Experience is key in this field, so finding a relevant job after graduation is important.
 Entry-level IT or project management jobs can provide the necessary experience and skills.
-Implementing and managing technology projects and acquiring a broad understanding of various tools and technology platforms will be beneficial features of a starter role in your career path.
+Implementing and managing technology projects and acquiring a broad understanding of various tools and technology platforms will be beneficial features of a starter job on your career path.

 Step 3: Pursue technology certifications